roncampbell/IRE2017/Introduction to R.md

 > AZ_infections$Total_HAC_Score <- as.numeric(AZ_infections$Total_HAC_Score)

 Next we combine AZ_AMI and AMI_infections.
 The two data frames have several fields in common, but the most fool-proof way to merge them is by using the ProviderID.
+This is a unique number assigned by Medicare to each hospital.
 People can always misspell or abbreviate a hospital name or address; not much chance of that happening with a six-digit ID number.

 > AMI_AMI_infect <- merge(AZ_AMI, AMI_infections, by="ProviderID")

-The syntax is simple: We assign a name for the new data frame, use the  command merge(), followed by the two data frames that we are merging, the key word "by=" and then the column on which we are merging.
+The syntax here is fairly simple: We assign a name for the new data frame, use the command merge(), followed by the names of the two data frames that we are merging, the key word "by=" and then the column on which we are merging in quotes.
+(If the merger column had been named differently in the two tables, then we would do it like this: by=c("ProviderID", "Provider_ID"), making sure that we match the order of the data frames in the merge statement.)
 That's it.
-The one down side is that we get all the columns in both tables with lots of redundancies.
+The one down side is that we get all the columns in both tables, including several that repeat the same information.

 We want to know if low heart-attack mortality and low HAC scores go together.
 There are several ways to answer that question.
 But if the answer is obvious, there's an easy way to **see** it.
 It's called a scatter plot, an arrangement of dots on a horizontal-vertical plane.
 All we have to do is plot, say, mortality scores on one axis and payments on the other axis and see if the dots form a pattern.